Bootstrap a default version of Amundsen using Docker¶

 View UI at

 test, it should return some result.

-We could also do an exact matched search for table entity.
+We could also perform an exact-match search for the table entity.
 For example: search

-test_table1in table field and it return the records that matched.
+test_table1in table field and it’ll return the records that matched.

 Atlas Note: Atlas takes some time to boot properly.
 So you may not be able to see the results immediately